Adrianchin/AWS_SSA-03/README.md

 #### VPC Peering
 - VPC Peering requires setting up VPC Peering on the 2 VPCs and reconfiguring the route table to point at the other instance's subnet
 - Information travels on the AWS network (does not go on public internet)
+- VPC Peering is ONLY FOR AWS VPCs.
+You CANNOT connect this to your on premises network.
+That requires a DX connection and client gateway or transit gateway

 #### IAM
 - Note: You can reference resource tags in policies